F-S-C/Cicerone/README.md

 ### The Exam

-The exam for which this project was created is the one of **Software Engineering** (in Italian: *"Ingegneria del Software*) of the second year of the Degree Course in _Computer Science and Digital Communication_ of the University of Bari "Aldo Moro", held by Prof. Danilo _Caivano_.
+The exam for which this project was created is the one of **Software Engineering** (in Italian: *"Ingegneria del Software"*) of the second year of the Degree Course in _Computer Science and Digital Communication_ of the University of Bari "Aldo Moro", held by Prof. Danilo _Caivano_.

 ## Information About the System